 If a doctor recommends surgery, an injured worker can decline it.
 If no further treatment is offered, his or her condition will be considered stable and can be rated for permanent disability.11

-The evaluation can be with a doctor or chiropractor selected from a list of approved providers.
+The evaluation can be with a doctor or chiropractor.
 The provider must be in a specialty related to the injury.
 12

 The injured worker must reveal any prior evaluations or injuries related to the current examination if requested by the insurance company.13

 Example: Jimmy is a front desk clerk and injured his spine at work.
 He has been treated for four months and his doctor says that Jimmy's condition is stable and that he has some permanent disability.

 Two weeks later the insurance company selects an orthopedic spinal specialist to evaluate Jimmy for permanent disability.

 For each percentage of impairment, the injured worker receives monthly payments of .6% of his or her average monthly wage.
 The payments will start on the later of the following dates: